Someone with a laptop, accessed Haywood's wi-fi, sent the e-mail and left the premises.

 While male teachers will teach the boys, girls will be enlightened by lady teachers about how HIV is spread, what are the precautions one can take, is abstinence a good option to save yourself from the virus and what are the symptoms of a sexual transmitted infection.

 The manual, open for public feedback till August, is expected to be finalised by Oct.
+AIDS prevention to be part of curriculum

 New Delhi: India's National AIDS Control Organisation (NACO) on Tuesday presented the prototype of the Adolescent Education Manual to education secretaries and AIDS control societies from 20 states.
 NACO says to combat HIV, prevention is the best cure.
-The manual, it says, will educate youngsters — six of whom are infected with HIV every minute worldwide — about essential life skills and accurate information about HIV and STIs.
+The manual, it says, will educate youngsters six of whom are infected with HIV every minute worldwide about essential life skills and accurate information about HIV and STIs.

 The key concepts that will be promoted through the manual are what is an informed decision, risky behaviour and vulnerability of adolescents to HIV, peer pressure and how to deal with it.

-sequences like an unwanted pregnancy or infection.
+Students will be told how rash decision-making like unprotected sex can have severe and irreversible consequences like an unwanted pregnancy or infection.
 They will also be taught to identify various forms of sexual abuse and how to handle them and differentiate between a good touch and a bad touch.

-from NCERT and SCERT after a series of consultations with parents, teachers, students, faith-based organisations and civil society members, had deleted all images and learning modules that states had found "too explicit and too graphic".
+Words like condoms and sexual intercourse have been used in the minimum.
+NACO director-general K Sujatha Rao said the new manual, prepared by an expert committee from NCERT and SCERT after a series of consultations with parents, teachers, students, faith-based organisations and civil society members, had deleted all images and learning modules that states had found "too explicit and too graphic".

 AIDS hitting Asian gays at high rates: UN